NCERT Solutions Class 8 Social Science Civics Chapter 6 – Free PDF Download

 Conducts a fair trial

 The victim will not get justice if only one person performs all the functions of the criminal justice system because he could get influenced by various prejudices.
-A separation of power is necessary in within a judicial system too, since absolute power can lead to unfairness.
+Separation of power is necessary for within a judicial system too, since absolute power can lead to unfairness.

 Two reasons why different people need to play different roles as part of the criminal justice system are:

 - Because if all the powers are vested on one person alone, it might be misused and thereby violate the laws based on just and equal decision.

 A single ideology may not be the right one, as it can affect the trial and the result of the case.